 Under the 2021 ESPP, employees are eligible to purchase the Company's common stock through payroll deductions of up to 10% of their eligible compensation, subject to any plan limitations.
 Unless otherwise determined by the Company's board of directors, the purchase price of the shares will be 85% of the lower of the fair market value of our common stock on the first trading day of each offering period or on the purchase date, subject to a limit of the lesser of (i) 1,000 shares of our common stock, or (ii) \$12,500 divided by the fair market value of our common stock as of the first day of the offering period.
-For the year ending December 31, 2021, the Company recognized approximately \$0.6 million in stock based compensation expense related to the ESPP.
-As of December 31, 2021, 94,739 shares of the Company's common stock have been issued under this plan.
+For the years ended December 31, 2022 and 2021, the Company recognized approximately \$0.9 million and \$0.6 million, respectively, in stock based compensation expense related to the ESPP.
+As of December 31, 2022 and 2021, 305,190 and 94,739 shares of the Company's common stock have been issued under this plan, respectively.